gigara/rush-github-action-build-cache-plugin/README.md

 2. Run the `rush update-autoinstaller --name rush-plugins` command to update the autoinstaller with plugin dependency.

-3. Navigate to the `common/config/rush/` directory and open the `rush-plugins.json` file.
-Add the plugin to the plugins array.
+3. In `common/config/rush/rush-plugins.json`, Add the plugin to the plugins array.

 ```
 {